Changes made to our practice

 - we have removed all linen including the plinth cover, covered the pillows with plastic covers and changed the curtains for frosted stickers on windows

-- the osteopath will wear a mask IIR (changed every 4hr), gloves (changed every time something new needs to be touched), a disposable apron (changed before seeing the next patient) and glasses.
+- the osteopath will wear a mask IIR (changed every 4hr), gloves (changed every time something new needs to be touched), a disposable apron (changed before seeing the next patient), a visor and glasses.

 - the osteopath will take their temperature when arriving at the clinic to check it is safe for them to see you

-- the room will be cleaned before each patient appointment (all surfaces including the couch, the desk and floor)
+- the room will be cleaned before each patient appointment (all surfaces including the couch, the desk and your chair)

-- please don’t arrive more than 5 min before your appointment (but on time).
+- please do not arrive more than 5 min before your appointment (but on time).
 If you’re early, wait in the car park or in your car please to prevent you from meeting the patient booked before your appointment.

 - you’ll be asked to wear a mask when you arrive and your osteopath will take your temperature before you enter the treatment room.
 You can bring your own disposable mask or we can provide one for £1.

 Face-to-face or remote appointment?

-- Patients at high risk (currently shielding): if you fall in this category, as much as possible we would advise you to avoid face-to-face.
+- Patients at high risk (who were asked to shield during the first lockdown): if you fall in this category, as much as possible we would advise you to avoid face-to-face.
 Remote consultations are a good choice for you.
 We have delivered quite a few since March 2020 and they are effective to manage muscle and joint pains.
 Please get in touch (over the phone or by email) to discuss and book one.